 - a.
 Organizations may spend no more than \$25.00 per event on publicity. - i.
-Publicity, as defined for the purposes of funding, includes emails, posters, flyers, social media advertisements, and any other forms of promotion.
+Publicity, as defined for the purposes of funding, includes emails, posters, flyers, social media advertisements, and any other forms of promotion. - b.
+All organizations should use the Student Assembly printing budget line for printing orders at the Print Shop: 10-5-410-000-4104. - c.

-- b.
 Funding may be used to pay for public performing rights for organizations to advertise the title of films and other media they present.
-College policy requires organizations wishing to show films or other media, and advertise the title of the film/media, to acquire the public performance rights for distribution from appropriate rights holders. - c.
+College policy requires organizations wishing to show films or other media, and advertise the title of the film/media, to acquire the public performance rights for distribution from appropriate rights holders. - d.
 Student organizations should print no more than 20 posters for each event or activity being hosted.